shorsher/developer-challenge/README.md

 How much time you spend on each tier is down to you - depending on the role you're applying for and the skills you want to show.

-> We've given you a functional starting point for each layer of the stack.
+> We've given you a functional starting point for each layer of the stack, so you don't have to be inventive in every layer.

 ## Some ideas